dribnet/purvs/README.md

 ### Sand Clock

-So far I nearly finish my clock.
-I have not do the triangle masks yet but now the clock is readable.
-I code each hour and minute but now the shift form one number to another is not so smooth.
-I plan to do some effects such as fade-in or fade-out between the shift.
-I use the pink coulurs now but I may change them in the future.
-Also I plan change colours when the time past.
+Here is my final work of the sand clock.
+I set the alarm function and made the effect for that.
+I kept my idea about falling sand to create the alarm function because if I use the idea in making the background, the numbers of time when the alarm is off may be hard to read.
+When I started to code the clock, I wanted it to be simple but designed, and now I think I already reach the goal.
+The alarm part may be refined in the future.
+At the beginning of coding the alarm, I tried to use objects and array function to make the falling sand move in more random and flexible ways but failed, so I changed my code into easier ways but the final result lost some fun.